 The Corporation will from time to time issue common shares to the public or to vendors to fund the purchase of storage assets.
-Future issuances will be dependent upon financing needs, acquisition opportunities, expansion plans, equity market conditions at the time and transaction pricing.
+Future issuances will be dependent upon financing needs, acquisition opportunities, expansion plans, equity market conditions and transaction pricing.